code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 Like with any messaging-based application, you need to create a receiver that will handle the messages that have been sent.
 The below `Receiver` is nothing more than a simple POJO that defines a method for receiving messages.
 In this example we named the method `receive()`, but you can name it anything you like.

 The `@JmsListener` annotation creates a message listener container behind the scenes for each annotated method, using a `JmsListenerContainerFactory`.
-By default, a bean with name <var>'jmsListenerContainerFactory'</var> is expected that we will setup in the next section.
+By default, a bean with name <var>'jmsListenerContainerFactory'</var> is expected that we will set up in the next section.

 Using the `destination` element, we specify the destination for this listener.
 In the below example we set the destination to <var>helloworld.q</var>.